Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

-On the other hand, no direct measurements of the momentum-resolved quantum metric ($\ell_g^2$) or its momentum average have been reported so far.
+However, no direct measurements of the momentum-resolved quantum metric ($\ell^2$) or its momentum average have been reported so far.
 There have been suggestions that the metric might couple directly to the dc-conductivity~\cite{Mitscherling2022,Kruchkov2022,Huhtinen2023} in certain fine-tuned settings, but no linear response observable is known which is generically determined solely by the quantum metric.
+It has also been suggested that the quantum metric dipole ($\ell^3$) appears in the nonreciprocal directional dichroism for materials breaking time-reversal symmetry, a nonlocal conductivity component which originates from a coupling to the electric field gradient~\cite{Lapa2019,Gao2019}.

 Even though the quantum metric of the ground state seems rather elusive, the corresponding dipole matrix elements appear almost ubiquitously in response functions in the form of wavefunction overlaps.
-These matrix elements may have origin in quantum geometry or simply due to onsite atomic transitions, and are generally weighted by velocities or energies.
-The resulting observable is thus a \emph{mixed} quantity which depends on quantum geometry and the band energies.
+These matrix elements may have origins in quantum geometry or simply due to onsite atomic transitions, and are generally weighted by velocities or energies.
+The resulting observables thus depend on both quantum geometry and band energies.
+In these cases we must introduce a resonance energy scale $\E$ defined by the band dispersion of the material, as it was done in the previous section.
 To give one example, in a multi-orbital system, the nonlocal conductivity acquires a complicated dependence on several dispersive and geometric features~\cite{Kozii2021}.

-Many cases of these mixed responses have been reported, but particularly successful have been examples where the interband quantum metric is normalized by the band gaps ($\ell_g^2/\omega_g$).
+Many cases of these mixed responses have been reported, but particularly successful have been examples where the interband quantum metric is normalized by the band gaps ($\ell^2/\E$).
 Such a term accounts for the unavoidable mixing of bands in the presence of an adiabatic perturbation.
 This is highly analogous to the Landau-Zener effect~\cite{Weinberg2017} and is thus most appropriately viewed as the excitation of virtual interband transitions~\cite{Holder2021a}.
 Landau Zener mixing can be identified in the low frequency linear capacitance of insulators, which has been employed to illuminate the role of the QGT for dielectric properties~\cite{komissarov2024quantum}.
-A similar effect can be observed in the nonlinear dc-conductivity of time-reversal breaking band structures~\cite{Morimoto2023,Jiang2025}, leading to a novel nonlinear Hall effect and non-reciprocal longitudinal conductivity~\cite{wang2023quantum,gao2023quantum}.
-Both contributions originate from the dipole of the Landau-Zener mixing ($\ell_g^3/\omega_g$)~\cite{Gao2014,Liu2021,Kaplan2023,Kaplan2024}.
-Recently, the third order conductivity has been derived for the study of altermagnets, which yields structurally analogous mixed response functions with Berry curvature and Landau-Zener terms as building blocks, albeit in more complicated combinations ($\ell_g^4/\omega_g$)~\cite{Liu2022a,Fang2024}.